- About Us

 Caroline is a Senior Research Fellow and a clinical neuropsychologist at MAPrc.

-Caroline is the research leader for the Women’s Mental Health team at MAPrc and leads the “Cognitive psychoneuroendocrinology” research unit within the Women’s Mental Health team.
+Caroline is the research leader for the Women’s Mental Health division at MAPrc and leads the "Cognition, hormones and genes" research unit within the Women’s Mental Health division.
 Caroline’s research explores the interplay between biological factors (such as genetic effects and hormones) and lifestyle factors (such as trauma and stress) on cognition in mental illness.
 Caroline has also recently established a clinical neuropsychology service that runs through MAPrc.

 Key areas of interest

 • Eye movements in psychiatry

 • Cognition across the psychosis continuum: schizotypy to schizophrenia

 If you would like to find out more about Caroline’s research, please contact her: email@example.com

 Myles, J., Rossell, S., Phillipou, Thomas, E., Gurvich, C. Insights to the schizophrenia continuum: A systematic review of saccadic eye movements in schizotypy and biological relatives of schizophrenia patients.
 Neuroscience and Biobehavioural Reviews, 72, 278-300.

 Gurvich, C; Bozaoglu, K; Neill, E; Van Rheenen, T; Tan, E; Louise, S & Rossell, S. (2015)The dopamine D1 receptor gene is associated with negative schizotypy in a non-clinical sample Psychiatry Research, 235, 213-214.

 Gurvich, C., & Rossell., S (2015) Editorial: Cognition across the psychiatric disorder spectrum: From mental health to clinical diagnosis Frontiers in Psychiatry 6(AUG), 110.